The True Cost of a Traditional Home Warranty

 7. Credit Card Purchase Protection & Extended Warranty Benefits

-Many premium credit cards (Visa Signature, Mastercard World Elite, American Express) offer purchase protection and extended warranty benefits at no additional cost when you buy an appliance with the card.
+Many premium credit cards from Visa, Mastercard, and American Express still offer purchase protection and extended warranty benefits at no additional cost when you buy an appliance with the card.
+Discover discontinued the benefit back in 2018 and still does not offer it, and Citi cut purchase protection from many cards in 2019.

-- Purchase protection covers damage or theft for 90–120 days after purchase
+- Purchase protection covers damage or theft for 90 to 120 days after purchase

 Best for: Anyone buying a new appliance who wants free supplemental coverage without a contract.